bpiwowar/papercite/readme.txt

 == Description ==

-If you need to maintain a bibliography in bibtex format and also write a Web page to publish the list of your publications, then papercite is the right solution for you.

-papercite enables to add bibtex entries formatted as HTML in Wordpress pages and posts.
-The input data is the bibtex file (either local or remote) and the output is HTML.
-The entries are formatted by default using the IEEE style.
+papercite (based on bib2html 0.9.3) format bibtex entries as HTML so they can be inserted in WordPress pages and posts.
+The input data is a bibtex file (either local or remote) and entries can be formatted by default using various predefined styles.
 Bibtex source file and a link to the publication are also available from the HTML.

 Features:

 * input data directly from the bibtex text file
 * source files can be URL (e.g., from citeulike.org and bibsonomy.org)
 * automatic HTML generation
-* easy inclusion in wordpress pages/posts by means of a dedicated tag
+* easy inclusion in wordpress pages/posts by means of dedicated tags
 * possibility of filtering the bibtex entries based on their type (allow, deny)
 * possibility to access the single bibtex entry source code to enable copy&paste (toggle-enabled visualization)
 * expose URL of each document (if network-reachable)